 You may have enjoyed the pleasures of a 6-foot PVC monster whilst pursuing your studies at university, or fashioned a makeshift mini-bong out of an empty Coke bottle while ducking out the back of your most recent family gathering.

 But no matter what they look like or what they’re made from, we can all appreciate the importance of a good bong.
-And so, with that in mind, it is our great honor to present to you the top 10 best bongs of 2020.
+And so, with that in mind, it is our great honour to present to you the top 10 best bongs of 2020.

 Every bong is a work of art, and as with any form of art, the people who make bongs can use a wide array of materials.
 Plastic, glass, metal, and bamboo are just a few of the many types of metaphorical “clay” that can be molded to create a given masterpiece (FYI: you could also, if you really wanted, make a bong out of actual clay).